JamesBingo/face/README.md

 python converters.py
 ```

-This will create a `/dist` directory that includes all the required documentation files to serve a static web page.
+Running the `converters` module directly will create a `/dist` directory that includes all the required files to serve a static web page.
 Run the command below in the `/dist` directory to serve the generated docs:

 ```
 python -m SimpleHTTPServer